 This morning we left the hotel early for a day of seeing the sites around Jerusalem.
-We started to follow Christ’s passion as he returned to Jerusalem starting on Palm Sunday.
+We started following Christ’s passion as he returned to Jerusalem on Palm Sunday.
 We followed his footsteps with all the events that happened to him starting on Thursday night of his passion and celebrated Mass at the Church of All Nations.

 Mount of Olives

-Much of the top of the hill is occupied by At-Tur, a former village that is now a neighbourhood of East Jerusalem.
+Much of the top of the hill is occupied by At-Tur, a former village that is now a neighborhood of East Jerusalem.

 Garden of Gethsemane